 We had made it through the fires, our air was clean, we were safe, right?
 No, we did not get out of this one, Santa Barbra was again in trouble.
 Only this time much worse.
 The thousands of people who showed up to help and the town folk all shared a certain shock that vibrated though our souls.
 We all had our “story” some much more shocking than others, all hearts felt this tragedy.

-I am writing about this again because it is not over.
+I am writing about this again because it was not over.
 March rains have presented more evacuations.
-I personally have been evacuated 32 days.
-The rains are predicted to bring six inches of downpour in three days.
+I am an author that lives in a humble home in Montecito that personally was evacuated 32 days.
+The rains were predicted to bring six inches of downpour in three days.
 We are praying that the last couple of months of work on the creeks will be effective.
 That there will be no more loss of life and homes.
 That all the first responders will be safe and get deserved recognition for their valiant bravery.

 Prayers for those families that lost family members, homes, personal property.
 It is a sadness that is felt, they do not stand alone in tears.
 We will not forget; we will give you our love our prayers the clothes off our back.
 We are a strong community and 805 will rebuild and be strong again.
 The hills will sprout green and we will all come together courageously with our boots on the ground in love.
 That is what happens in a small town that got effected in a big way.
 We unite.

 My Mantra: “I feel grateful to be a part of a strong community”